 The total price of an Intensive Outpatient Program (IOP) changes depending on duration of the program and frequency of treatment meetings.
 It is generally cheaper if the patient chooses a longer program.3 Standard outpatient programs that involve a commitment of 1-2 days per week for 1-2 hour per session are likely to be cheaper than IOPs or Partial Hospitalization Programs (PHPs), which are even more intense than IOPs.

-Determining the Best Rehab Option for You
+Finding the Best Inpatient or Outpatient Rehab Near You

 Getting help for addiction is one of the most important choices you can make for yourself or someone you care about.
 Picking a program can feel overwhelming, and it’s not a decision you should make hastily.

-It’s important to keep several factors in mind before you choose an inpatient or outpatient addiction rehab program.
+Asside from just the location of the rehab center, it’s important to keep several factors in mind before you choose an inpatient or outpatient addiction rehab program.
 Understanding these factors and how they might affect your treatment can help you make the best choice.
 Ask yourself these questions before committing to a rehab program:

 - Are you exposed to drugs or alcohol in your environment?